 The second set of Janáček’s pieces from this cycle were written in the shadow of the death of his daughter just before her twenty-first birthday.
 Williams conveyed the anguish in the music most poignantly.
 In the last but one piece, In Tears, there was for me something of the melancholic feeling which, nearly half a century on, Poulenc would evoke for the loss of his beloved free France in his song for voice and piano, C. Different composer, different time, different country, but a connection through love, loss and the power of musical expression.
 For others, there may be different such connections, equally powerful.

 In the final piece of the cycle the barn owl, an omen of death in Czech folklore, seemed to loom over the stage and, in the final notes, I felt the scratch of his claws.

 Impressive as the Liszt was, it was the Janáček which was, for me, the glory of this recital by a pianist who I think stays in the memory of all who hear him.
-He left us with, as a tantalising encore, a two minute taster for the next in his Pictures in Music series, a tiny minuet by Ravel on a theme from Haydn and playing on the A and D from his name.
+He left us with, as a tantalising encore, a two-minute taster for the next in his Pictures in Music series, a tiny minute by Ravel on a theme from Haydn and playing on the A and D from his name.

 Pictures in Music 4 is on Thursday, 30th April 2020, with music from Russia.